faddat/security/SECURITY.md

 ### Example Timeline

-The following is an example timeline for the triage and response.
-The required roles and team members are described in parentheses after each task; however, multiple people can play each role and each person may play multiple roles.
+The following is an example timeline for the triage and response of a tier 1, critical vulnerability.
+Vulnerabilities and their subsequent response timelines will vary on a number of criteria, which will be assessed upon discovery and actioned accordingly, the below is a timeline specific to the most extreme case.

 #### 24+ Hours Before Release Time